Martchus/tageditor/README.md

       writable location (e.g. `DESTDIR="temporary/install/dir" ninja install`) and move the files from there to the desired location afterwards.

-## TODOs and known problems
-* Support more formats (JPEG/EXIF, PDF metadata, Theora in Ogg, ...)
-* Allow adding tags to specific streams when dealing with Ogg
-* Set tag information concurrently if multiple files have been specified (CLI)
+## Limitations
+The following features are notably missing:

+* Only a limited number of container and audio formats is supported.
+Support for further file types like JPEG/EXIF, PDF metadata and Theora in Ogg has *not* been implemented yet.
-* Support adding cue-sheet to FLAC files
+* Adding cue-sheet to FLAC files is not possible yet.
-* Generally improve the CLI to make its use more convenient and cover more use-cases

 ### Known problems and caveats
 * Large file information is not shown when using Qt WebEngine or the GUI becomes unresponsive.
 Use the feature to parse the full file structure in combination with the Qt WebEngine-based view with caution.
-* It is recommend to create backups before editing because I can not test whether the underlying library works with all kinds of files (when forcing rewrite a backup is always created).
+* It is recommend to create backups before editing because I can not test whether the underlying library works with all kinds of files.
+When forcing rewrite a backup is always created.
-* More TODOs and bugs are tracked in the [issue section at GitHub](https://github.com/Martchus/tageditor/issues).
+* More TODOs and bugs are tracked in the [issue section on GitHub](https://github.com/Martchus/tageditor/issues).

 ### Windows-specific issues
-The following caveats can be worked around by using the CLI-wrapper instead of the main executable.
+When using the CLI it is recommend to use the CLI-wrapper instead of the main executable.
 This is the file that ends with `-cli.exe`.
-Alternatively you may use Mintty (e.g. via MSYS2) which is also not affected by those issues:
+Alternatively you may use Mintty (e.g. via MSYS2) as terminal.

+Otherwise, be aware of the following issues:

 * The console's codepage is set to UTF-8 to ensure point *3.* of the "[Text encoding](#text-encoding--unicode-support)" section is handled correctly.
 This may not work well under older Windows versions.
 Use `set ENABLE_CP_UTF8=0` if this